neogeographica/quakestarter/docsource/other_stuff/auto_setup_logic.rst

 Stores cheat-sheet
 ------------------

-If you just want to know how Quake installations from various stores can help the Quakestarter auto-setup, here's the bottom line about the files that those store installations provide (as of the last time this doc was updated, April 2022).
+If you just want to know how Quake installations from various stores can help the Quakestarter auto-setup, here's the bottom line about the files that those store installations provide (as of the last time this doc was updated, August 2022).

 * The original Quake pak files (game data) are provided by Steam and GOG.